stephdavid/Bootstrap-Portfolio/README.md

       - All hyperlinks should have a hover effect. :ballot_box_with_check:

-      - All buttons should display a box shadow upon hover. **no buttons**
+      - All buttons should display a box shadow upon hover. :ballot_box_with_check:

 5. Your Bootstrap solution should minimize use of media queries. :ballot_box_with_check: